 We have detailed information elsewhere on the website about acting as a notary public in Scotland.

 The situation in England and Wales is different.
 The Legal Services Act 2007 defines who can practice as a notary in England and Wales and Scottish notaries are presently prohibited from acting in England and Wales.
 We are examining other options to come to a resolution and will report when there are further developments.

-If you are not a Scottish notary and would like to become one, as Council member for England and Wales Naomi Pryde can witness your oath and swear you in to enable you to become a Scottish notary public.
+If you are not a Scottish notary and would like to become one, please contact us at email@example.com and we can arrange for a Council member to witness your oath and swear you in to enable you to become a Scottish notary public.

-If you have not taken and passed the Qualified Lawyers Transfer Scheme (QLTS), then it is appropriate for the majority of our members in England and Wales to sign off their work with the title “Solicitor, Scottish Qualified”.
+If you have not taken and passed the Solicitors Qualifying Examination (SQE - replacing the QLTS) then it is appropriate for the majority of our members in England and Wales to sign off their work with the title “Solicitor, Scottish Qualified”.

 Being an in-house lawyer brings its own unique rewards, pressures and challenges.
 Read our in-house guide to find out the key things you should know about working in-house.